charliequin/url-shortener/README.md

 To view the live demo, go here: [https://charliequin.github.io/url-shortener/#/](https://charliequin.github.io/url-shortener/#/)

 ## url-shortener
-This is a URL Shortener built using React and the Bitly API.
+This is a URL Shortener built using React, Bitly and Semantic UI for React.

 To get started, navigate into the ``client`` folder and run ``npm i`` or ``npm install`` to download all of the applications dependencies.